 Your installation timeline will depend on the scope of your project and our current fabrication schedule.
 Our in-house natural stone fabricators give each project their undivided attention.

-Both granite and quartz are comparable in price.
-The price range for either material depends on the color pattern you choose and the square footage of your project.
+Granite can be less expensive than quartz, but the price range for either material depends on the specific color you choose and the square footage of your project.
 Other factors that will contribute to your pricing include customized edging, backsplash options, and contour designs.
-Consulting with a Lifetime Granite associate regarding a free estimate will help you establish a countertop option within your budget.

 Yes, we can remove your old countertops and dispose of them prior to installing your new granite or quartz countertops.
 The cost of this additional service depends on the square footage of your existing counters and whether your old countertops are made of tile, laminate, or stone.

-We also offer stainless steel kitchen sinks, bathroom sinks, and faucets.
+We also offer stainless steel kitchen sinks, Blanco sinks, vanity sinks, and faucets.
 If you have a hard surface in your home that you would like to upgrade, such as your fireplace mantle, shower surround, bar area, or window sills, we can help.
-10. Does Lifetime Granite work with materials other than granite and quartz?
-Our primary specialties are granite and quartz countertops.
-However, we also work with recycled glass, marble, and soapstone.